berachain/modular-summit-workshop-2023/README.md

 ### 2. Put Auth Token into polaris/cosmos/init.sh

-This auth key is required to authorize the rollkit to post to the DA.
+This auth key is required to authorize rollkit to post to the DA.

 ![sleep](assets/step2.png)

 Place it in `polaris/cosmos/init.sh`

 ![sleep](assets/step2.1.png)

 ### 3. Install Foundry && Start the Polaris Chain